-Upcoming oneM2M Webinar to Feature HPE Universal IoT Platform
+Upcoming oneM2M Webinar to deliver insight into HPE Universal IoT Platform

 Sophia Antipolis, XX May 2017: oneM2M, the global standards initiative for Machine-to-Machine (M2M) and the Internet of Things (IoT), today announced that Hewlett Packard Enterprise (HPE) will give exclusive insight into how oneM2M’s industry standards are deployed in real-world scenarios during a jointly-hosted webinar on Wednesday, May 10 16:00 CET / 14:00 UTC / 10:00 EDT.
+The presentation will be the first in a series of webinars designed to highlight various implementations of oneM2M across the technology industry.

 Presented by Claus Hansen, Worldwide Director, Internet of Things, HPE and Pierre-Yves Descombes, Internet of Things Product Manager, HPE, the webinar will provide an update on how the HPE Universal IoT Platform aligns with the oneM2M industry standard and provide insight on how deployments such as HPE’s are accelerating the adoption of the IoT.